 facing page, bottom: Generating an indoor cloud for Cloudscapes is predicted by the relationship of vapor pressure, humidity ratio, and temperature.
-Hot air with a relative humidity of 60% has a saturation or dew point temperature of approximately 28 degrees (C) so when it contacts lower temperature (18 degrees) the vapor pressure drops and water droplets form.
+Hot air with a relative humidity of 60% has a saturation or dew poir perature of approximately 28° when it contacts lower temperature (18°C) the vapor pressure drops and water droplets form.